 The SHRG will be exploring key priorities relating to resumption and redesign of services including letting homes, financial and housing support for tenants, care and support, and building new homes.
 Online spaces for sharing practice and ideas, and developing new approaches will also be available in the coming weeks.
-Please get in touch with Lorna Wilson, SFHA on <a href="www.wilson.gov/wilso
+Please get in touch with Stacey Dingwall, SFHA Senior Policy Manager, on sdingwall@sfha.co.uk if you would like to contribute to any of this work.